Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Jamming Attacks Against RAG Systems

 \subsection{Retrieval}

-For the retrieval sub-document $\retadvsubdoc$, we follow the black-box method proposed by PoisonedRAG \cite{zou2024poisonedrag} and simply use the query itself, i.e., $\retadvsubdoc = Q$.
-As the query is obviously similar to itself, concatenating it to $\jamadvsubdoc$ pushes the embedding vector of the entire document close to that of the query, and helps the document to be retrieved in response to the query.
-We show in~\Cref{sec:exp_retrieval} that this is indeed the case, achieving retrieval accuracy of over $98\%$.
+Constructing text sequences that embed close to some target vector, and will therefore be retrieved by nearest-neighbor retrieval, is a well-studied problem.
+Previous research has shown how to construct documents that will be retrieved for specific queries, any query with certain keywords, or even many queries due to the “hubness” property \cite{zhong2023poisoning,chaudhari2024phantom,morris2023text,liu2020hal}.

-This construction of $\retadvsubdoc$ not only ensures that the blocker document will be retrieved for the target query, it also ensures it will not be retrieved for other, unrelated queries.
-Therefore, the attack does not have unintended negative impacts on the RAG system's utility for non-targeted queries.
-We empirically verify this in~\Cref{sec:exp_retrieval} and show that blocker documents are never retrieved for unrelated queries.
+We primarily focus on the jamming aspect of blocker document construction (Section~\ref{sec:method_jam}).
+For the retrieval sub-document $\retadvsubdoc$, we simply prepend the query itself as suggested by PoisonedRAG~\cite{zou2024poisonedrag}, i.e., $\retadvsubdoc = Q$.
+Since the query is obviously similar to itself, this pushes the embedding vector of the entire document $\jamadvsubdoc$ close to that of $Q$.
+In~\Cref{sec:exp_retrieval}, we show that this achieves retrieval accuracy of over $97\%$, and that blocker documents are never retrieved for unrelated queries.